-RATTLE THAT LOCK is David Gilmour’s fourth solo album and follows the No1 platinum release ‘On An Island’ (although in the interim there was of course the Pink Floyd release ‘The Endless River;’ which went to No 1 in 21 countries).
-It was released worldwide on Friday 18 September 2015, and is available now.
+RATTLE THAT LOCK is David Gilmour’s fourth solo album and follows the No. 1 platinum release ‘On An Island’ (although in the interim there was of course the Pink Floyd release ‘The Endless River’ which went to No. 1 in 21 countries).
+It was released worldwide on Friday 18th September 2015, and went to No. 1 in 11 countries around the world.

 Click below to see our video of the deluxe box and vinyl content.